 If your car is on the auto recall list, get it fixed.
 Call your dealer immediately to arrange for a free repair.
 If you are put on a waiting list, ask the dealer for a loaner or a rental car.
 You shouldn’t be driving a car with one of these airbags.

 Takata Exploding Air Bags Update (July 17, 2015)- 18 Million More Vehicles Added to the Recall

-With continued pressure from U.S. safety regulators, Takata Corp. has now doubled the amount of cars and trucks included in what has been called, “the largest auto recall in U.S. history.”
-The total has reached 33.8 million cars with defective air bags.
+With continued pressure from U.S. safety regulators, Takata Corp. has now doubled the number of cars and trucks included in what has been called, “the largest auto recall in U.S. history.”
+The total has reached 33.8 million cars with defective airbags.

 The original recall was limited to the passenger-side air bag in only high-humidity states along the Gulf Coast (including Florida).
 Now the recall has expanded nationwide affecting an additional 10.2 million vehicles.
 Also included in this new agreement is an additional 7.9 million vehicles that will repair the air bags on the driver’s side.
 The original recall was for passenger-side air bags.

 The chemical that inflates the air bags can explode with too much force, blowing apart a metal inflator and sending shrapnel into the passenger compartment.
 The faulty inflators are responsible for six deaths and more than 100 injuries worldwide.